Application and Eligibility

 No. Only one of the two needs to be an ASH member.

-How do I know if my research mentor is an ASH member?
+How do I know if my primary mentor or secondary mentor is an ASH member?

-Ask your mentor.
-The Society encourages you to build a relationship with your research mentor, and this is a great way to begin that relationship.
+One option is asking the individual.
 Another option would be to check ASH's online Member Directory; however, you must be an ASH member to log into this feature.
-A last resort would be to e-mail firstname.lastname@example.org to ask.
+A last resort would be to e-mail firstname.lastname@example.org with your list of potential mentors.

 Does my primary mentor have to be from my institution?